What if I try hormones and don’t like them?

 Is gender-affirming hormone therapy safe?

 Yes, GAHT for trans and nonbinary people is safe and backed by clinical research.
-At Plume, our care aligns with the WPATH Standards of Care for prescribing hormones, as well as other nationally recognized guidelines, such as the UCSF guidelines.
+At Plume Clinic, our care aligns with the WPATH Standards of Care for prescribing hormones, as well as other nationally recognized guidelines, such as the UCSF guidelines.
 These guidelines are considered the “gold standard” for transgender and nonbinary health care and are used by providers across the country.

 When you begin hormones, your medical provider should take your transition goals, your individual health, and other factors into account.
 The two most common types of GAHT are estrogen (E) or testosterone (T).
 At Plume, our medical providers can prescribe estrogen that can be administered by injection, patches, tablets, or gel; and T that can be administered by injection, gel, or cream.